ubcecon/covid-impact/README.md

 ### Caveats

 The usage of `renv` was added after the paper was published, so versions of packages in the `renv` environment may not match those used in the publication.
 In particular, it appears that `plm` has had some changes in behavior (or another package has changes and interferes with `plm`).
 I think I have updated the code to work, but there might still be problems.

+While updating the code to work with updated dependencies, a bug in the code for the PI->B table was unknowingly corrected.
+The version of the table in the published paper incorrectly has month included as an integer.
+The corrected code includes month dummies.
+Other regressions include month dummies in both the published version and the updated code.
+Thanks to Philippe Lemoine for pointing out this discrepency.